codeday/processing-foundation-submissions/README.md

 - Final submissions due on: 2026/08/06

-  Refer to the [Onboarding module](https://codeday.notion.site/The-Processing-Foundation-Onboarding-Module-38dcb48bff9680a6bac4e31b2cd749fe) for more detailed information on proposal drafting timeline.
+  Refer to the [Onboarding module](https://codeday.notion.site/The-Processing-Foundation-Onboarding-Module-38dcb48bff9680a6bac4e31b2cd749fe) for more detailed information on the proposal drafting timeline.

 ## Questions?